wilm0x42/wii-gc-adapter-inject/README.md

-Dolphin Emulator, for it's invaluable debugging environment, Smashboards, for archiving random, VERY useful info about Brawl hacking, The folks behind [Riivolution](http://rvlution.net), Gecko OS, and all of the brilliant hackers on geckocodes.org, and all the other's who I'm forgetting.
+Dolphin Emulator, for it's invaluable debugging environment, Smashboards, for archiving random, VERY useful info about Brawl hacking, The folks behind [Riivolution](http://rvlution.net), Gecko OS, plus all of the brilliant hackers on geckocodes.org, and all the other's who I'm forgetting.